-The Kilimanjaro Porters Assistance Project is a Tanzanian NGO (Non-Governmental Organization) registered in January 2003.
-KPAP is an initiative of the International Mountain Explorers Connection, a 501(c)3 nonprofit organization based out of Boulder, Colorado in the United States.
-The mission of KPAP is to improve the working conditions of the porters on Kilimanjaro.
+The Kilimanjaro Porters Assistance Project is a Tanzania NGO registered in January 2003 as an initiative of the International Mountain Explorers Connection, a United States non-profit based in Boulder, Colorado.
+The mission of KPAP and IMEC is to improve the working conditions of the porters on Kilimanjaro.
 They do this by:

-- Lending clothing at no charge to the porters for their climbs
+- Lending donated clothing at no charge to the mountain crew for use while climbing.